DurationFull-time 6 months, Part-time 1 year

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-You will have the opportunity to gain invaluable professional experience through a consulting project, where you will use theoretical and analytical skills to solve real world problems.
+You'll have the opportunity to gain invaluable professional experience through a consulting project, where you will use theoretical and analytical skills to solve real world problems.
 As a student of this course, you will undertake activities that help you learn, apply and demonstrate your learnings, often while interacting with industry, and work in real or simulated industry environments.

 As a student of this course, you will undertake three core subjects: